Shamanism and Reiki Explained

 Types of Shamanic Practice

-Following are brief explanations of the variations of shamanic work.
+Following are brief explanations of the variations of shamanic practice.
 Please keep in mind that Reiki and shamanic practice are not independent of each other.
 Indeed, they overlap in many ways as all energy healing is based upon the intention of betterment for individuals, nature, and humanity.

 Light work indicates practices of both physical (botanicals, potions, song, etc), and non-physical skills.
 The non-physical work is generally limited to journeying for self and others and working on the edge of invoking the energies of others (client not included in this category).